luizgfranca/gidean/README.md

-# Earendel
+# Gidean

-Automate frequent cloud infrastructure tasks and expose them to developers, enabling you platform team to focus on what's important
+Automate frequent cloud infrastructure tasks and expose them to developers, enabling your platform team to focus on improving reliability, cost optimization and new projects instead of operational tasks.

+## Currently

+### AWS Batch Job Launcher

+Launch AWS batch jobs from a simple interface

-### WIP - coming soon
+### WIP - more coming soon